ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="trace-flags-list"></a>
 ## Trace Flags List
-Summary: **588 trace flags**
+Summary: **590 trace flags**

 <a id="-1"></a>
 #### Trace Flag: -1
 Function: Sets trace flags for all client connections, rather than for a single client connection.
-Because trace flags set using the -T command-line option automatically apply to all connections, this trace flag is used only when setting trace flags using DBCC TRACEON and DBCC TRACEOFF.<br />
+Because trace flags set using the -T command-line option automatically apply to all connections, this trace flag is used only when setting trace flags using [DBCC TRACEON] and [DBCC TRACEOFF].<br />
 Link: http://www.sql-server-performance.com/2002/traceflags/